msc-creative-computing/p-comp-week-1-labs-HarryWuuuuu/Week 2/Lab 4/README.md

 ## Project Introduction
 Due to the inspiration of Squid Game, I design an "puppet" to detect human movement.
 I install the PIR move sensor, led and buzzer on the puppet.
 ### Game Rules
 Players need to stop their movement before the PIR sensor detects them.
 If they are detected, the led will light and buzzer will sound.
+(But it seems that I'm always detected by sensor.)

 ## Circuit Diagram
 ![Tinkercad](https://github.com/msc-creative-computing/p-comp-week-1-labs-HarryWuuuuu/blob/69bc29c0c00ad343c35397aadeaa887dd16e48a6/Week%202/Lab%204/Tinkercad.png